Dyang0/Tech-Blogs-and-Other/README.md

-# Posting on Medium Until I Get A Security Job [Medium Series]
+# Posting on Medium Until I Get A Security Job

 [So You Want To Be a Pentester?](https://jhalon.github.io/becoming-a-pentester/)